-The headlines are also displayed in Google search results.
+The blog headline is also displayed in Google’s search engine results.

-So take time to write an enticing and brief headline that gets eyeballs and clicks.
+So take time to write an enticing and brief post title that gets eyeballs and clicks.

-Write an insightful summary for your post.
+Write an insightful summary for your blog post.
 Don’t consider it a teaser.

 You can use these formatting options while writing the post.

 Cyrus Shepard encourages you to write longer blog posts.
 He has managed to receive considerable engagement on his longer ones.

 Make sure that the first sentence of your update (after the bolded headline) is enticing in order to get it read.